Tarpon Hole (King’s Spring)

 Description of King’s Spring

-One of the two 1st magnitude springs here is King’s Spring or Tarpon Hole (the other one is the less powerful Hunter Spring).
+Most likely, the most powerful spring there is King’s Spring or Tarpon Hole (next one might be Hunter Spring).
 This spring emanates from the bottom of King’s Bay and has formed some 140 – 170 m large and 6 m deep, conical depression.
 Earlier it was reported that the depression was up to 20 m deep.
 Water comes from an area in the limestone rock with multiple openings and fractures – these might be consequences of a fairly recent collapse of the spring cave.

 In calm weather, there is well visible the boil of water above the spring.